preettrank53/News-Article-Summarizer-with-Sentiment-Analysis/README.md

-# 📰 News Article Summarizer + Sentiment Analyzer
+# News Article Summarizer with Sentiment Analysis

+A Streamlit-based application that extracts metadata from a news article URL, generates a concise summary, and performs sentiment analysis using standard NLP libraries.

+## Overview

-This is a simple Streamlit app that summarizes news articles and performs sentiment analysis using NLP.
-Just paste a URL of a news article, and the app will:
+Provide a news article URL and the application will:

-- Extract the title, authors, and publish date
+- Extract the article title, authors, and publish date
-- Summarize the article
+- Generate a summary of the article content
-- Analyze its sentiment (Positive / Neutral / Negative)

----
+- Classify sentiment as **Positive**, **Neutral**, or **Negative**

-## 🚀 Live Demo
+## Live Demo

-> Not available yet.
-You can run it locally by following the instructions below 👇

----
+A hosted demo is not currently available.
+Run the application locally using the instructions below.

-## 🛠️ Features
+## Key Features

-- **Summary Generation** using `newspaper3k`
+- **Summary generation** using `newspaper3k`
-- **Sentiment Analysis** using `TextBlob`
+- **Sentiment analysis** using `TextBlob`
-- Simple and clean **Streamlit UI**
+- **Streamlit UI** for interactive usage
-- Handles **403 errors** with random user-agent headers
+- **403 handling** via randomized user-agent headers (to improve extraction reliability)

----

-## 📦 Requirements
+## Requirements

 - Python 3.7+
 - `streamlit`